Step 3: Priority weighting¶

 Priority Groups¶

-are used to assign weights to specific PWLs based on their importance.
+The Priority groups are used to assign weights to specific PWLs based on their importance.
 These PWLs

 are subsequently applied during the weighting of NCS pathways when creating a scenario analysis.